-Gobi Bhurji (Indian Scrambled Cauliflower) is one of my favourite ways to enjoy a humble head of cauliflower.
+Gobi Bhurji Gobi Bhurji (Cauliflower Curry) is one of my favourite ways to enjoy a humble head of cauliflower.
 This north Indian-style Gobi Bhurji is perfect with buttered toast and soothing chai.

 This recipe for Gobi Bhurji is naturally free from gluten (provided you serve it with gluten-free bread).
 It can easily be made vegan if you switch the ghee for a vegan alternative like dairy-free spread or oil.

-How do I make Gobi Bhurji (Indian Scrambled Cauliflower)?
+How do I make Gobi Bhurji (Cauliflower Curry)?

 Simply grate the a whole cauliflower using a box grater.
 If you’re short of time, you can also grate the cauliflower using a food processor with grater attachment.
 I like to grate the whole head, including the stalks.